andreikop/python-ws-discovery/README.md

 WS-Discovery in Python
 ======================
-This is WS-Discovery implementation for Python 3.
+This is WS-Discovery implementation for Python 2 & 3.
 It allows to discover services and to be discovered.

 Authors and maintaining
 -----------------------
 Original version created by L.A.
 Fernando.
 Code was then forked and maintained by Andrei Kopats.
 Python3 port done by Pieter Jordaan.
-Updated packaging, major refactoring and Python2 deprecation by Petri Savolainen.
+Updated packaging & major refactoring by Petri Savolainen.

 Usage
 -----

 A sample use of the module is shown below:

 ```python
     from .WSDiscovery import WSDiscovery, QName, Scope